 Our popular 2-day book sales occur twice a year at the Sharp Park Library community room.
-The first sale is the beginning of June and the second is the second weekend of December.
+The first sale is the beginning of June, 8th and 9th this year, and the second is the 2nd weekend of December.

 The book sales are our major fundraisers.
 We have occasional supplementary sales.
 The book sale times are: Friday 11am to 6pm and Saturday 10am to 4pm.

 We receive hundreds of books and other items throughout the year: non-fiction, fiction, both hardcover and softcover, CDs, DVDs, children’s books, books on disc, books on tape, etc.

 Children’s books are half that price: $0.50 for hardcover and $0.25 for softcover.

 Books on Tape are $2.00,